 - Testing in the UK - daily and cumulative figures (external link)

-- So far over 47 million people in the UK have now received their first dose of COVID-19 vaccine (external link) while 45 million people have had both doses.
+- More than 49 million people in the UK have now received their first dose of COVID-19 vaccine (external link) while 45 million people have had both doses.
 The vaccine is safe and effective and is a key tool in our fight against the pandemic.
 Although the vaccine does not completely prevent you from catching COVID-19, it does help to protect yourself and others from serious COVID-19 infection.
 This is supported by the low rates of COVID-19 hospital admissions and deaths in the borough in the past few months.

 - However, until we understand the full impact of the vaccine, everyone (including those vaccinated) should continue to follow the guidance on social distancing.

 - On 17 September 2021, the NHS began a programme of booster COVID-19 vaccinations after it was approved by the Joint Committee on Vaccination and Immunisation (JCVI).
 Those eligible for the booster jab are strongly encouraged to do so.
 Please note you can only get a booster vaccine if it has been at least 6 months since your second vaccine dose.
 Find more information on eligible groups and how to get your booster (external link).

 - The NHS has also started to roll out the COVID-19 jab to school children aged 12 to 15.
 They are being offered one dose of the Pfizer/BioNTech COVID-19 vaccine.
 Most children will get their vaccination in school.
 Find out more about COVID vaccines for 12-15 year olds on the NHS website (external link).

 - If you have not received your first dose of the vaccine, it is not too late to get it.
 In addition to booking online on the NHS website (external link), there are numerous pop-up vaccination sites in Haringey where you can walk in and get vaccinated.
 The Haringey Council website has a list of the vaccination sites.